Create a Website Account - Manage notification subscriptions, save form progress and more.

 All balances must be collected by 5 p.m. on the 25th of each month (or the next business day if the 25th falls on a weekend or holiday) or that meter will be scheduled for disconnection.
 Disconnections are done on the 26th of each month (or the next business day if the 25th falls on a weekend or holiday).
 Water service will be scheduled for reconnection at such time as the Town of Harrisburg receives the entire past due balance of the bill and the additional $100 reconnect fee.
-Water service will be restored within 24 hours of the time of disconnection.
+Water service will be restored within 24 hours of payment being received.

 Bill payments can be made at the Town Hall building by utilizing the outside drop box, 24 hours a day, or by coming into the Town Hall offices between 8 a.m. and 5 p.m, Monday through Friday.
 Town Hall is located at: